seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 so that one could see the bottom.

-Similarly the sweeping influxes are parted for a moment when the transcendental path arises in a mind, enabling one to see the very bottom -- *Nibbāna*.
+Similarly the sweeping influxes are parted for a moment when the transcendental path arises in a mind, enabling one to see the very bottom – Nibbāna.
 In other words, all preparations (*saṅkhāras*) are stilled for a moment, enabling one to see the cessation of preparations.